greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/ces-contract-processes_1_1.md

 ---
-title: "Talent Acquisition Process - Candidate Experience Specialist Contract Processes"
+title: Talent Acquisition Process - Candidate Experience Specialist Contract Processes
-description: "This page is an overview of the Candidate Experience Specialist Contract Processes when hiring globally."
+description: This page is an overview of the Candidate Experience Specialist Contract Processes when hiring globally.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/ces-contract-processes_1_1/
+linkTitle: Talent Acquisition Process - Candidate Experience Specialist Contract Processes
+type: docs
 ---

 Assuming that the [hiring process](/handbook/hiring) went smoothly, now it is time to prepare the applicable contracts.
 Once the verbal offer is made, an issue will be created via the "email team" option in Greenhouse.
 The CES will send the contract to the applicant, using DocuSign in Greenhouse.
 On rare occasion, the CES may have to create the contract outside of Greenhouse using Google Docs; if this is the case, the CES needs to have a manager review the contract for accuracy before sending it out for signature.